3 months Premium FREE

 ⚠ What to Watch

-- • The company faces substantial structural contingent liabilities totaling approximately $2.7 billion related to the forced suspension of Russian operations, including advance payment disputes and guarantor bank claims.
+- • Substantial structural contingent liabilities exceeding $2.7 billion related to the forced suspension of Russian operations and ongoing international lawsuits.

 📊 Historical Trends (10 Years)